marcoaaz/forward_registration/README.md

 - Symbolic Math Toolbox                                 Version 24.2        (R2024b)
 - Wavelet Toolbox                                       Version 24.2        (R2024b)

 The Python scripts require environments to be set up.
-You can use the nearby requirements.txt files.
+You can use the nearby requirements.txt files (see folder and sub-folders).
 I recommend deploying Python environments in VSCode IDE.

 The R scripts require R version 4.4.3 (2025-02-28 ucrt) -- "Trophy Case" for x86_64-w64-mingw32/x64 platform.
 You can use RStudio 2024 to visualise/edit them according to your needs.